Surf Air Mobility Inc. (SRFM) Shares Up Despite Recent Market Volatility - News Heater

 Sponsored

-The average price point forecasted by analysts for Surf Air Mobility Inc. (SRFM) is $3.31, The public float for SRFM is 61.76M, and currently, short sellers hold a 0.69% ratio of that floaft.
-The average trading volume of SRFM on August 30, 2023 was 1.39M shares.
+The average price suggested by analysts for SRFM is $3.31, The public float for SRFM is 61.76M, and currently, shorts hold a 0.69% of that float.
+The average trading volume for SRFM on September 04, 2023 was 1.32M shares.

 SRFM’s Market Performance

-The volatility ratio for the week is 8.37%, and the volatility levels for the last 30 days are 12.49% for Surf Air Mobility Inc. (SRFM).
-The simple moving average for the past 20 days is 13.95% for SRFM’s stock, with a 2.07% simple moving average for the past 200 days.
+The volatility ratio for the week is 11.71%, and the volatility levels for the last 30 days are 11.43% for Surf Air Mobility Inc. (SRFM)..
+The simple moving average for the past 20 days is 25.00% for SRFM’s stock, with a 11.17% simple moving average for the past 200 days.

 Analysts’ Opinion of SRFM